Child, two adults dead following collision near Balgonie

-Child, two adults killed in crash near Regina; three youths remain in serious to critical condition
+Child, aunt and grandfather killed in crash near Regina; three youths remain in serious to critical condition

 Published Monday, November 25, 2019 10:23AM CST

-REGINA -- A seven-year-old girl and two adults have died following a collision on Highway 10, northeast of Balgonie.
+REGINA -- A seven-year-old girl along with her aunt and grandfather have died following a collision on Highway 10, northeast of Balgonie.

-At around 7:40 on Sunday evening RCMP from White Butte and Fort Qu’Appelle were called to a serious collision.

-A truck carrying two men was heading north on Highway 10 when it lost control and collided with another vehicle.

 The vehicle was also carrying four youth girls, aged seven to 14.
 The girls were taken to hospital with serious to critical injuries, where the seven-year-old girl died of her injuries on Sunday night.